druid-io/tranquility/README.md

     .build();
 curator.start();

+// The JSON serialization of your object must have a timestamp field in a format that Druid understands.
+By default,
+// Druid expects the field to be called "timestamp" and to be an ISO8601 timestamp. final TimestampSpec timestampSpec = new TimestampSpec("timestamp", "auto");

-// Tranquility needs to be able to serialize your object type.
-By default this is done with Jackson.
-If you want to
+// Tranquility needs to be able to serialize your object type to JSON for transmission to Druid.
+By default this is
-// provide an alternate serializer, you can provide your own via ```.objectWriter(...)```.
-In this case, we won't
+// done with Jackson.
+If you want to provide an alternate serializer, you can provide your own via ```.objectWriter(...)```.
-// provide one, so we're just using Jackson: final Service<List<Map<String, Object>>, Integer> druidService = DruidBeams
+// In this case, we won't provide one, so we're just using Jackson. final Service<List<Map<String, Object>>, Integer> druidService = DruidBeams
     .builder(timestamper)
     .curator(curator)